MeteorDevelopment/meteor-website/src/routes/faq/getting-log.md

 Open [mclo.gs](https://mclo.gs/) and paste (<kbd>Ctrl</kbd>+<kbd>V</kbd> or <kbd>⌘</kbd>+<kbd>V</kbd>) the contents into the largest field.

 ### Step 7
-Press `Create New Paste` and on the next page, copy the URL from the address bar and give it to whoever requested the log.
+Press `💾 Save` and on the next page, copy the URL from the address bar and give it to whoever requested the log.
 Wait for further instructions.